-Poultry meat is a highly perishable food.
+Poultry meat is highly perishable food.
 You bought the breasts last Friday with the idea to make chicken curry over the weekend.
-But you had to cancel you Indian fiesta plans because you forgot about this family gathering at your in-laws.
+But you had to cancel your Indian fiesta plans because you forgot about this family gathering at your in-laws.

 You’ve made use of what you have and did not buy any excess food for tonight.
 You didn’t manage your initial plan for chicken curry.
 But you made adequate adjustments with the smart inventory update and buying only what you needed.

 Now imagine it is Tuesday.
 Your partner is attending a business event and won’t be home for dinner.
 So it is just you and the kids.
 You have some leftover chicken pasta from last night, but it won’t spread to 3 serves to feed you all.